 Hans Børli, known as the skogsdikter (forest poet), was born in Eidskog in Hedmark county, Norway.

 He worked as a forester his whole life and was a prolific writer about the nature he lived and worked in.
-I first learned about Børli in an article published by Harvest magasinet, an online journal dedicated to Norwegian nature and the relationship Norwegians have had and continue to have with their environment.
+I first learned about Børli in an article published by Harvest magasinet, an online journal dedicated to Norwegian nature and the relationship Norwegians have with their environment.

-The author of the Ledestjerna article, described how he was touched by Børli’s writings, and how when we find ourselves walking deep into a forest, in a way we are also walking deep within ourselves - one being an inseparable reflection of the other.
+In the Ledestjerna article the author describes how he was touched by Børli’s writings, and how when we find ourselves walking deep into a forest, in a way we are also walking deep within ourselves - one being an inseparable reflection of the other.

 As an example, the beginning paragraph from the article: